notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 cats and dogs, but nobody told me what a cat or a dog looks like; now I can tell you if this new image is like what I call a cat or a dog".

+_Classification_ is a very common problem that can be solved with both of these Machine Learning approaches (but can't be solved very well with RL, which isn't really suited for one-off actions).

 [Neural nets](https://en.wikipedia.org/wiki/Artificial_neural_network) are very good at solving these 2 kinds of Machine Learning problems.
+For example, the secrets straight out of your [nightmares](https://secure.i.telegraph.co.uk/multimedia/archive/03370/doge_3370416k.jpg are created by a "deep" neural net, a neural net that has several layers in between its input and output layers.
-If you add neural nets on top of some Reinforcement Learning algorithms, you get something called _Deep Reinforcement Learning_, which is a brand new area of research that brought you supercomputers that [win at Go](https://en.wikipedia.org/wiki/AlphaGo), and secrets straight out of your [nightmares](https://secure.i.telegraph.co.uk/multimedia/archive/03370/doge_3370416k.jpg).
+If you add neural nets on top of some Reinforcement Learning algorithms, you get something called _Deep Reinforcement Learning_, which is a brand new area of research that brought you supercomputers that [win at Go](https://en.wikipedia.org/wiki/AlphaGo).

 ## The world